MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 When you write an extension INF, you generate a special GUID called the **ExtensionId**, which is an entry in the INF's **\[Version\]** section.

-For each extension INF that specifies a unique **ExtensionId** value, the system selects only one and applies its settings over those of the primary INF.
+For each extension INF that specifies a unique **ExtensionId** value, the system selects only one and applies its settings over those of the base INF.

 Driver date and driver version are the tiebreakers, in that order, between multiple extension INFs with the same **ExtensionId**.